About this guide

 By investing in sustainable improvements, your landlord is increasing the property's value and making it more attractive to future buyers and renters.

 Make sure you put any requests to your landlord or real-estate agent in writing.
-If you need help, take a look online for sample letters or check out the Alternative Technology Association's sample letter at the back of their Renters guide to sustainable living (PDF 1.42MB).
 It's also a good idea to keep a record of all requests as well as any agreements from your landlord or real estate agent to make changes or improvements.

 NSW Renting NSW Government